wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 Various alternative API designs exist that could have prevented this flaw:

-The model in C / C++ could have prevented writing off of the end of a buffer.
+* The model in C / C++ could have prevented writing off of the end of a buffer which is generaly undesireable behavior.

-The C++ string class helps mitigate the need to guard against buffer overflow when manipulating strings by providing an API that stores the length of the buffer with the
+* The C++ string class helps mitigate the need to guard against buffer overflow when manipulating strings by providing an API that stores the length of the buffer with the

-Some C / C++ compilers generate additional code to help prevent such issues such as [Control Flow Guard](https://docs.microsoft.com/en-us/windows/desktop/secbp/control-flow-guard).
+* Some C / C++ compilers have options to generate additional code to help prevent such issues such as [Control Flow Guard](https://docs.microsoft.com/en-us/windows/desktop/secbp/control-flow-guard).
 This helps relieve some of the mental burden on the programmer to fix such issues.

-Linters can prompt programmers to use strcpy correctly and verify that the programmer checked that the destination has enough room for the source buffer.
+* Linters can prompt programmers to use strcpy correctly and verify that the programmer checked that the destination has enough room for the source buffer.
+However linters are essentially a band aid and point to an issue with the underlying model or API.

 Alternatively the API could have been designed in the first place to account for Buffer Overflow possibility in the model and prompt users to prevent such conditions by providing the length of the destination buffer as a future iteration of the API strcpy_s does.